 Emergency Medicine/Pediatrics Residency Program

-The combined Emergency Medicine/Pediatrics Residency program at IU School of Medicine was established in 1991 and is a part of a two-campus system with three emergency departments that receive more than a quarter million patient visits a year.
-This program prepares residents to become clinical experts, leaders and liaisons in emergency medicine and pediatrics while advocating for the community of patients and trainees.
-The program accepts two residents per year.
+The combined Emergency Medicine/Pediatrics Residency at IU School of Medicine is a five-year program that combines a traditional residency in Emergency Medicine with a traditional residency in Pediatrics.
+This combined residency training program was established in 1991 and is a part of a two-campus system with three emergency departments that receive more than a quarter million patient visits a year.
+This residency prepares residents to become clinical experts, leaders and liaisons in emergency medicine and pediatrics while advocating for the community of patients and trainees.
+At graduation, Emergency Medicine/ Pediatrics residents are eligible to sit for both the Emergency Medicine and Pediatrics specialty boards.
+IU School of Medicine accepts two residents per year into this program.

 Successful candidates to the combines Emergency Medicine-Pediatrics residency program must have a strong desire for both specialties and meet the requirements for both programs.
 That means candidates need at least one SLOE (standardized letter of evaluation), which comes from an Emergency Department rotation at a site that has a residency program.
 Candidates also need letters of recommendation from Pediatrics.